kinnison/rust-workshop/session-05.md

 - This helps humans - the compiler could always tell which was which, but humans couldn't
 - It's better to add syntax so that different things look different
-- With current Rust compilers, it's a warning if you skip the `dyn` and with a future version it'll become an error.
-So don't skip it.
+- With current Rust compilers, it's an error if you skip the `dyn` unless you're using the 2015 or 2018 editions.

 ---